jwmullally/openwrt_wpa8630pv2_patched_firmware/README.md

 Choose the correct file from the table above and follow the [standard installation instructions](https://openwrt.org/toh/tp-link/tl-wpa8630p_v2#oem_easy_installation).

 If you get "Wrong file" message during firmware upgrade, try renaming the file to something shorter like `openwrt-firmware.bin`.

+After installing, you should then sysupgrade to the corresponding official OpenWRT images and continue using those images as normal.

 ## Building